cgibsonmm/finding-solutions/README.md

 ![](https://media.giphy.com/media/5zbj7HTomGwJa37pWO/giphy.gif)

 Lessons are designed to expose you to new topics quickly, followed with a practice coding assignment to build muscle memory.
 Mostly likely the assignment you are working on has some answers in the lesson repository.
-The lesson goes into depth on the subject and has additional resources links to continue learning on the subject.
+The lesson repository goes into depth on the subject and has additional resources links to continue learning on the subject.

-Lessons build on top of concepts from the previous lesson, you might have to dig into a lesson from a previous day or unit.
+Lessons build on top of concepts from the previous lesson, you might have to dig into a lesson from a previous day, week or unit.

 <b>Check the Weekly Recap for the links of all of the lessons, practices and homework assignments.</b>